The Svalbard Underwater Observatory

 The observatory comprise a land based FerryBox system (4HJena engineering) at the base of the pier (Fig. 2) and a profiling sensor unit under water (Fig. 3).
 Both, the base of the profiling sensor unit and the water inlet of the FerryBox are located about 40 m off the end of the "Old Pier" in 11 m water depth (+/- 1 m tide).

-The Underwater Unit is equipped with a CTD (Sea&Sun) for Temperature, Conductivity-Salinity, Oxygen, Chlorophyll A, Turbidity, a PAR sensor (Wetlab), a pH sensor (SeaFet) and a custom made stereoscopic fish observatory (RemOs1) and a Webcam.
+The Underwater Unit is equipped with a CTD for temperature, conductivity/salinity, oxygen, chlorophyll A (flourescence), turbidity, PAR (Wetlab) and pH as well as custom made stereoscopic fish observatory (RemOs1) incl. a Webcam.
 This unit is fully remote controlled and can profile between 11m water depth and the surface.
-Additionally, an upward looking stationary ADCP is positioned in 13m water depth (Teledyne, 1200 Hz).
+Additionally, an upward looking ADCP is positioned in 13m water depth (Teledyne, 1200 Hz).
 As the FerryBox, also the underwater unit is operated year round.
 The sampling intervall of the CTD and the PAR sensor is 1Hz (1 value per second), the ADCP saves one data ensemble every 20 sec. and the stereoscopic fish observatory saves one image pair every 30 min.The webcam is permanently online.

 Data are automatically transferred every hour to the AWI Near-Realtime-Database (NRT) of the AWI computing center in Bremerhaven where they are shown as averages per hour in the AWI-dashboard for the AWIPEV-UWO for a first check.
 Data are then post-processed (including quality checks) depending on their use and finally stored as datasets in Pangaea.